 Work Approved Trench Coats

-If trucker jacket is on the regular outfit rotation during spring and summer, then trench coat would be the fashion staple to add into your winter office rotation.
+If the trucker jacket is on the regular outfit rotation during spring and summer, then a trench coat would be the fashion staple to add to your winter office rotation.
 Whether it’s a full suit or separates, a trench coat always serves as the perfect winter outerwear for formal wear.
 Wear it open if the weather condition is slightly chill and pop the collar up to serve as the windbreaker for the neck.
-Opt for a more conservative color like beige, tan or black that works best for office wear.
+Opt for a more conservative color like beige, tan, or black that works best for office wear.

 Double-breasted Trench Coats

 A classic double-breasted coat has wide lapels and between six and ten buttons.
 Most of the double-breasted coats in the market still come with a waist belt which can create a tapered fit by cinching the torso.
 In spring or summer, opt for a style that will give more air underneath the jacket.
 To achieve this, leave some gap between the jacket meet, and then tie the belt at one side.

 It is crucial to understand the fit of any trench coat you’ll buy.
 For guys who like to wear the coat buttoned up and with fewer layers underneath, it is better to opt for a fitted trench coat.
 Otherwise, opt for a more relaxed fit that allows you to wear lots of layers beneath a coat.